jeffpirkey/go-market-patterns/README.md

 # market-patterns

-Using the concept of [The Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model), this project uses historical NYSE stock information to build patterns given a timeslice of periods.
+Using the concept of [The Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model), this project uses historical NYSE stock information to build patterns given a time slice of periods.

 ## Requirements